dcreutz/SQM-Visualizer/README.md

 The SQM Visualizer software is free and open-source, provided as-is and licensed under the GNU Affero General Public License version 3, or (at your option) any later version.
 The sofware was designed and developed by Darren Creutz.

+While absolutely not mandatory, if you install the software on a publicly accessible website and/or find it useful, the author would appreciate a quick email [dcreutz@dcreutz.com](mailto:dcreutz@dcreutz.com?subject=SQMVisualizer) letting him know.

 ## Examples

 [Full feature set](https://dcreutz.com/sqm/sqm_visualizer_examples/full_feature/index.php)